Tax guide for Americans in Singapore

 Singapore tax forms for US expats

-1. Form B1: This is the Income Tax Return for individuals who are employed in Singapore.
-Expatriates who are working and drawing a salary in Singapore will typically need to file this form.
+- Form B1: standard Income Tax Return for individuals working and getting a salary in Singapore

-2. Form B: For individuals who have income from business, profession, or vocation in addition to employment income, Form B is the appropriate tax return.
+- Form B: if you have income from business, profession, or vocation in addition to your employment income.

-Expatriates who own and rent out property in Singapore would need to file their rental income details using this form.
+- Form P: this one is for expats who own and rent out property in Singapore.
+File your rental income details using this form.

 FAQ Singapore Form IR8A